Berkeley-CS195/sp23/content/readings.md

 Readings are "required", "recommended", or "extra".
 Required readings must be done before class for the discussion to make sense.
 Recommended readings will be used as major sources in lecture, but I won't assume you've read them.

+### 11/4 The U.S. Presidential Election

+There are no readings or a survey this week.
+Attendance is optional.
+Everyone will receive credit for attendance and a survey.

 ### 10/28 Politics and Media
 **Please complete [this survey](https://docs.google.com/forms/d/e/1FAIpQLSe6REphOtU9mmQEfk-iZo-uwwBa9VyItB0XWyNuef6_sfTV2g/viewform?usp=sf_link) by 11:59 PM on Tuesday night!**